denke/note/README.md

     baseUrl: '',
     // Salt your hashes
     salt: 'uita+kap.pa8hae7*'
-    // Directory separator (different on Windows)
-    separator: '//',
-    // Divide the metadata from the markdown content
-    headerDivider: "--header--",
     // If true enables a link to download the documents on PDF
     pdf: false
 });